eldarcelik-symphony/ai-upskilling-eldarcelik/l2/capstone/books-library/supabase/README.md

 2. Visit the test page at `http://localhost:3000/test-supabase`
 3. Check that the connection test shows "Connected to Supabase"
 4. In Supabase dashboard, verify the tables were created correctly

-## 6. Troubleshooting

-### Connection Issues

-If you see "Missing Supabase environment variables":

-- Ensure your `.env.local` file exists in the project root
-- Verify the environment variable names are exactly as shown above
-- Restart your development server after adding environment variables

-### Database Errors

-If you encounter "infinite recursion detected in policy" errors:

-- The schema has been updated to use simplified policies
-- Re-run the `supabase/schema.sql` file in your Supabase SQL Editor
-- The updated schema includes `DROP IF EXISTS` statements to handle existing objects

-### Test Page

-The test page at `/test-supabase` will:

-- Automatically test your Supabase connection
-- Show which tables are accessible
-- Allow you to test database write operations
-- Provide specific error messages if something is wrong

 ## Database Schema Overview